Debmalya06/BabySafetyWebsiteWithIOT/README.md

-# 🍼 Baby Safety Website with IoT Integration
+# 🍼 Baby Safety Website with IoT Integration (BabyAI)

 A full-stack IoT-powered solution that ensures real-time baby safety monitoring using ESP modules and Spring Boot.
 This system provides live sensor alerts, user authentication, and a dashboard tailored for parents and caregivers.